coder/coder/docs/admin/workspaces/README.md

 Coder manages Workspaces, which are user-facing virtualized development environments.
 Each workspace is defined by a [template](../templates/README.md), owned by a single user, and can be individually modified with parameters and scheduling.

-Coder allows workpsaces to be hosted on either VMs or containers, and is unopionated on which compute you choose to maximize flexibility.
+Coder allows workspaces to be hosted on either VMs or containers and is not opinionated on which compute you choose to maximize flexibility.

 ![Example workspace view](../../images/user-guides/workspace-list-ui.png)